 A student is considered tardy if they are not in the expected classroom in the teacher assigned seat with books and appropriate supplies when the class bell rings.
 After the first hour period, classroom tardiness is handled for the most part by the classroom teacher.
 A student who is late to school shall report directly to the office.
 He/she will be assigned an excused or unexcused tardy slip.
-Tardies are monitored on a semester basis and the following consequences will apply:
+Tardies are monitored on a semester basis.
+Excessive unexcused tardies will result in disciplinary action.